moosend/mooskin-ui/components/Checkbox/README.md

 * `id` - id of the element
 * `dataLabel` - label what kind of data
 * `onChange` - callback that is fired when you click on one of the checkboxes
-* `selected` - selected value, has to correspond to one of the checkbox values. this attribute accepts an obejct with a `values` property, which is an array of strings, since multiple checkboxes can be selected.
 * `className` - css class
 * `horizontal` - horizontal styled checkboxes (default is vertical)
 * `spacing` - space between checkboxes